A common question I get from beginner runners who are looking to improve their form and technique is how to run properly.

 There are drills that you can do either sat down or standing up to see what it feels like, then slowly add these to your runs.
 To learn more, check out my post on proper arm swing for runners.

-How to run properly: Pick up your knees and feet
+How to run properly: Improve your cadence

 How to run properly: Strengthen your core